coq/coq/doc/sphinx/using/tools/coqdoc.rst

 coqdoc is invoked on a shell command line as follows:
 ``coqdoc <options and files>``.
 Any command line argument which is not an option is considered to be a file (even if it starts with a ``-``).
-Coq files are identified by the suffixes ``.v`` and ``.g`` and |Latex| files by the suffix ``.tex``.
+Rocq files are identified by the suffixes ``.v`` and ``.g`` and |Latex| files by the suffix ``.tex``.

 :HTML output: This is the default output format.
-One HTML file is created for each Coq file given on the command line, together with a file ``index.html`` (unless ``option-no-index is passed``).
+One HTML file is created for each Rocq file given on the command line, together with a file ``index.html`` (unless ``option-no-index is passed``).
 The HTML pages use a style sheet named ``style.css``.
 Such a file is distributed with coqdoc.
 :|Latex| output: A single |Latex| file is created, on standard